 Before the referendum, there had been a growing momentum for recognition of Ukraine in the United States.
-A Senate resolution to this effect introduced by Helsinki Commission Co-Chairman Dennis DeConcini passed on Movember 22, and President Bush told Ukrainian-American leaders that he would salute Ukrainian independence and take steps towards recognition.
-Washington's official stance has tended to make political recognition of Ukraine conditional on satisfactory implementation of arms control agreements, debt repayment, human rights and economic reform.
-The overwhelmingly pro-independence result of the referendum and the talks between James Baker and Leonid Kravchuk in Kiev on December 18 appear to have eased and speeded the way to U.S. recognition in the near term.
+A Senate resolution to this effect introduced by Helsinki Commission Co-Chairman Dennis DeConcini passed on November 22, and President Bush told Ukrainian-American leaders that he would salute Ukrainian independence and take steps towards recognition.
+The administration subsequently back-pedaled on immediate recognition, however, and indicated that political recognition of Ukraine is conditional on satisfactory implementation of arms control agreements, debt repayment, human rights, including protection of minorities, and economic reform.
+The overwhelmingly proindependence result of the referendum and the talks between James Baker and Leonid Kravchuk in Kiev on December 18 appear to have eased and speeded the way to U.S. recognition in the near term, with Baker indicating that a U.S. Ambassador to Ukraine will be named soon.

 Security threats to the United States from the former Soviet Union had practically disappeared long before December 1.
-But Ukraine's independence shores up America's enhanced security.
-An independent Ukraine would be for the United States a friendly country, and perhaps even an ally, in a region of Europe sure to undergo the difficult transition to democratic, free market systems.
+But Ukraine's independence could help shore up America's enhanced security.
+An independent Ukraine which has met U.S. conditions would be for the United States an important country in a region of Europe undergoing the difficult transition to democratic, free market systems.
 Good U.S. relations with Ukraine, a large, populous and potentially prosperous state, would help stabilize the entire region.
 Mutually beneficial U.S.-Ukrainian ties would also serve as a model for U.S. relations with Russia, where ethnic conflicts and economic travails will make the transition away from centralized rule and socialist economics even more rocky.
-Ukraine, for its part, will surely hope for U.S. support in disagreements that might arise with Russia, and perhaps as a balance to German economic penetration of the region.

-At the same time, all the states in the region will probably look to the United States-the only remaining superpower and the country they are most likely to trust as a source of advice, expertise and technical assistance on issues ranging from military security to price formation to the development of democratic institutions, including constitutions and human rights.
-The large numbers of Ukrainians in the United States (and Canada) constitute a invaluable asset for Ukraine, both as a source of volunteers and advisors to the fledgling state and for their influence on U.S. (and Canadian) policymakers.
-This latter factor may become especially important if and when economic assistance to Ukraine comes up before the Congress.
+At the same time, all the states in the region will probably look to the United States -- the only remaining superpower and the country they are most likely to trust as a source of advice, expertise and technical assistance on issues ranging from military security to price formation to the development of democratic institutions, including constitutions and human rights.
+The large numbers of Ukrainians in the United States (and Canada) constitute an invaluable asset for Ukraine, both as a source of volunteers and advisors to the fledgling state and for their influence on U.S. (and Canadian) policymakers.